Asset CleanUp Pro Review: Page Speed Booster

 There are now countless WordPress performance plugins and many of them work in a very similar way.
 More and more of these extensions also want to be considered an all-in-one solution and accordingly try to offer a bit of everything, although not every developer succeeds equally well.

 Asset CleanUp Pro: Page Speed Booster does not try to do exactly that.
 Rather, right after installation, it points out that the plugin works best in conjunction with other performance plugins, for example regarding caching.
-An interesting starting point for a performance plugin.
+An interesting starting point for a free performance plugin.
 I think so.

 Personally, I like this direct honesty and I also like it when developers focus on a specific area.
 Why?
 Because it usually leads to that area being optimized in a very targeted way.
 This is due to the fact that especially with WordPress every developer has his strengths and weaknesses.